 Welcome to Malvern

 Malvern is a borough in Chester County, Pennsylvania, United States.
 The town is bordered by Paoli Pike on the south, Sugartown Road on the west, the Willistown Township on the east, and the East Whiteland Township on the north.
-It is south of US 30 and easily accessible to Route 202.
+Real estate in Malvern leaves you south of US 30 and is easily accessible to Route 202.
 The main road through the Borough is King Street, intersected by Warren Avenue.
 The Malvern ZIP code covers the Malvern Borough, and all or parts of East Whiteland, Charlestown, Willistown, East Goshen, East Pikeland, and Tredyffrin Townships.
 Malvern Borough is between Paoli on the east, and Immaculata University and Exton on the west.
 It is also a train stop on the SEPTA Paoli/Thorndale Line.

 The Malvern Business and Professional Association promotes Malvern commerce and the unique character of the town.
 Siemens Healthcare, Ricoh Americas Corporation (formerly IKON Office Solutions), The Vanguard Group, Liberty Property Trust, The Center for Professional Innovation & Education Corporation (a global training provider), Cerner and Vishay Intertechnology are among the companies based in Malvern.
 Fisher Feed and Amerigas were two former employers located on East King Street in the Planning Area #10 of the Malvern Borough Comprehensive Plan.
 This plan amends a zoning ordinance to provide for redeveloping the land once used by the two former employers.
 The Malvern Patch, a local newspaper, stated that Kimberton Whole Foods will be opening its fifth location in the East King Street area.
 The projected occupancy date for the East King Street area is late summer 2013 according to the developer.
 This development is unrelated to the mixed use development in an area called “Uptown Worthington” which is actually part of East Whiteland.